 And you know what?
 This life is a wonderful gift.
 These golden days are a treasure.
 We have genuine, joyous, happy fun, and I have no apologies for “this one wild and precious life”.
 (Mary Oliver)

 This post is part of the 9th Annual Back-to-Homeschool Blog Hop: Curriculum Week link-up, hosted by the wonderful iHomeschool Network.
 Click through to read more curriculum choices from other homeschool families!
 Are you a blogger?
 Link up your own 2017-2018 curriculum post!

-Disclosure of Material Connection: Some links above are “affiliate links” provided in conjunction with my participation in Amazon. com and Home School in the Woods’ affiliate program.
+Disclosure of Material Connection: Some links above are “affiliate links” provided in conjunction with my participation in Home School in the Woods’ affiliate program.
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Please be assured, I only recommend products or services I use personally, and I will always disclose any such links.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.